mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

  * On average, we can see that `casual` users ride about `twice` as long as member users when it comes to classic bikes.
-On electric bikes, there was only a slight difference between both groups.
+On electric bikes, there is only a slight difference between both groups.

    * In terms of `miles traveled`, both members and casual riders travel about the same distance on an average trip.